Map as a property delegate

 , it is defined as an extension function in Kotlin stdlib.

-So what are use-cases for using Map
+So what are some use cases for using Map

 Map

-can only be used for read-only properties, because it is a read-only interface.
+can only be used for read-only properties because it is a read-only interface.
 For read-write properties, use MutableMap

 map is like accessing the shared state of a read/write data source.